n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 #### How long does it take now - why?

-6. run the local image in a container hosted in a Linux VM hosted on your laptop.
+6. now run the local image in a container hosted in a Linux VM hosted on your laptop, limiting the memeory and CPU.
 Don't forget to edit your name.

 ```
-docker container run --env NAME=my-name-here --name ubuntu-container --rm  node4demo/ubuntu-test:my-name-here
+docker container run --env NAME=my-name-here --name ubuntu-container --rm -m 200M  --cpus=0.25  node4demo/ubuntu-test:my-name-here
 ```

 #### if you receive error: The container name "/ubuntu-container" is already in use by container "0b2.. then run